murgrehk/cloaked-wookie/README.md

 3. Save the file

 Note:
-- Answers are separated by commas, and the preferred answer is given first
+- Answers in the deck file are separated by commas, and the preferred answer is given first
 - Upon using the modified deck, the Flashcard Viewer should note any cards that were added or removed